Severely mentally impaired

 - If you are a joint liable person then in most cases the other liable parties will become liable and responsible for paying the council tax.
 The value of any reduction would depend on the council tax status of the other adult occupiers

 How much reduction would I get?

-If all the adult occupiers of the property are not disregarded as “severely mentally impaired” then the amount of reduction can vary from 0% to 100% depending on the status of these occupiers.
+If all the adult occupiers of the property are not disregarded as “severely mentally impaired”, then the amount of reduction can vary from 0 percent to 100 percent depending on the status of these occupiers.